AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     ![](/images/3DS/3DS-System-Font-Customization_07.png)

-5. Click `File` → `Revert File` to undo the merge action.
+0. Click `File` → `Revert File` to undo the merge action.

-6. Switch to FontForge window B, select all the glyphs (`Ctrl`+`A`).
+0. Switch to FontForge window B, select all the glyphs (`Ctrl`+`A`).

-7. Click `Elements` → `Transformations` → `Transform...` or just press `Ctrl`+`\`.
+0. Click `Elements` → `Transformations` → `Transform...` or just press `Ctrl`+`\`.

-8. On the Transform dialog

-    - Set `Origin` to `Glyph Origin`
+0. On the Transform dialog, set `Origin` to `Glyph Origin`

-    - Click the `Move...` combo-box and change it to `Scale Uniformly...`
+0. Click the `Move...` combo-box and change it to `Scale Uniformly...`

-    - Set the value to resize the glyphs.
+0. Set the value to resize the glyphs.

     - To increase the glyphs scale by 25%, set it to 125%

     - To decrease the glyphs scale by 25%, set it to 75%

     <div align="center"><p><img src="/images/3DS/3DS-System-Font-Customization_08.png"/></p></div>

-9. Switch back to FontForge window A and merge the font again.
+0. Switch back to FontForge window A and merge the font again.

     - Still not right?
 Revert again, switch to FontForge window B and revert the font file to undo the scale action.